dhimiterbundo/VueJS-Map-Modal/README.md

 - At Modal component there is a googleApi request to transform coordinated into location String.
 - Google Apis requeire a key to make the request ,
-- Remove the headers from request while it makes the requst because it will not work.
+- Remove the headers from request while it makes the request because it will not work.

 At your ApiFactory.js add this: